 Exposing phytoplankton cultures to a series of 32 successive flashes produced oscillations in the maximum quantum yield of photochemistry in PSII, as estimated through the secondary chlorophyll fluorescence parameter FV/FM.
-As shown in Figure 1 for the polar alga C. priscuii, the raw time series of FV/FM over successive flashes reveals consistent variations in fluorescence yield as the predominant s-state transitions occur across the PSII within the population.
-Moreover, the amplitude of the ChlF oscillations declines over time and with decreasing light levels.
+As shown in Figure 1 for the polar alga C. priscuii, the time series of FV/FM over successive flashes reveals consistent variations in fluorescence yield as the predominant s-states follow each other across the PSII within the population, starting with S0 in the dark relaxed cells (CITATION).
+The amplitude of the ChlF oscillations, however, declines progressively over time, and with wider spacing of sequential flashes, equivalent to decreasing light levels.